multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 The rust compiler places the result in the designated `target` folder, but for convenience, the meta crate moves the executables to the contract's `output` folder and renames them according to the configured names.

 You might have performed this step automatically from erdpy, but erdpy actually just calls the meta crate to do this job.
 This is because at this point only the meta crate has access to the ABIs and can do it that easily.

-There are several options for this task:
-    - `--wasm-symbols`: Does not optimize away symbols at compile time, retains function names, good for investigating the WAT.
-    - `--no-wasm-opt`: Does not apply `wasm-opt` after the build, this retains function names, good for investigating the WAT.
-    - `--wasm-name` followed by name: Replaces the main contract's name with this one.
-Does nothing for secondary contracts. => {
-    - `--wasm-suffix` followed by a suffix: Adds a dash and this suffix to all produced contracts.
-E.g. `cargo run build --wasm-suffix dbg` on multisig will produce contracts `multisig-dbg.wasm`, `multisig-view-dbg.wasm` and `multisig-full-dbg.wasm`.
-    - `--target-dir` specifies which target folder the rust compiler should use.
-In case more contract are compiled, it is faster for them to share the target directory, since common crates will not need to be recompiled for each contract.
-Erdpy always sets this for this reason.

-These are especially useful for building debug versions of the binaries, call like this to get the full wat files:
-`cargo run build --wasm-symbols --wasm-suffix "dbg" --no-wasm-opt`, then optionally `wasm2wat <contract-dbg.wasm>`

 ### f.
 Cleaning a project